crumb1e/bash-the-wall/readme.md

 ## Requirements/Dependencies
 If you're on linux, you will need [feh](https://github.com/derf/feh) installed for this to work.

-If you're on a mac, this will only work on 10.9+ as I'm using the new sqlite3 db settings introduced in Mavericks to set the wallpaper.
+I've tested this on macOS 10.9+ and I can't say for certain that it will work on earlier releases.
+YMMV.

 ## Example